secoda/terraform-aws-secoda/README.md

 # Misc.

-## Hashicorp Cloud (Optional)
+## Hashicorp Cloud

-If your state files are stored in Hashicorp cloud (recommended), please complete the following steps.
+To store state in Hashicorp cloud, which we recommend, please complete the following steps.
 You should be a member of a _Terraform Cloud_ account before proceeding.

 In this directory, run `terraform login`.
 In `versions.tf` please uncomment the following lines and replace `secoda` with your organization name.